Charlotte Police Scanner: Banking Capital's Unpredictable Encryption

 Charlotte-Mecklenburg operates within a regional radio system:

-- Charlotte UASI System: Urban Area Security Initiative trunking system connecting multiple agencies
+- The Charlotte UASI System is an Urban Area Security Initiative trunking system connecting multiple agencies

-- Mecklenburg Sheriff: Handles county jail and civil needs
+- The Mecklenburg Sheriff handles county jail and civil needs

-- CATS Transit: Charlotte Area Transit System including LYNX light rail
+- CATS Transit (Charlotte Area Transit System) includes the LYNX light rail

 Technical Reality

-CMPD tactical channels are encrypted using P25 AES encryption.
-Each division has dispatch, conference, tactical, and street crimes talkgroups.
-Tactical is always encrypted.
-The question is whether routine dispatch remains accessible, and CMPD has shown they can flip that switch without warning.
+CMPD operates on the Charlotte UASI P25 trunked system.
+Each division has dispatch, conference, tactical, and street crimes talkgroups; tactical is always encrypted.
+The question is whether routine dispatch remains accessible — as of June 2026 it is in the clear, but CMPD has shown it can flip that switch without warning.

 Impact on Charlotte Journalism